microsoft/vscode-docs/docs/getstarted/settings.md

   // Render vertical rulers after a certain number of monospace characters.
 Use multiple values for multiple rulers.
 No rulers are drawn if array is empty
   "editor.rulers": [],

-  // Controls if the editor will scroll beyond the last column "editor.scrollBeyondLastColumn": 5,
+  // Controls the number of extra characters beyond which the editor will scroll horizontally "editor.scrollBeyondLastColumn": 5,

   // Controls if the editor will scroll beyond the last line